 Although an equally joyous affair, the bass aria exploits a richer, more sonorous soundscape.
 A cello and bassoon combine to provide a busy obbligato theme for singer and continuo.

 The dance characteristics of the previous movement are as clearly apparent here, as is the sense of forward drive and momentum.
 The singer is stretched to the top of his range, high f #s and e-s abounding in the opening phrases.
-But perhaps the most obvious characteristic, and surely intended by the composer despite the sense of excessive fawning which grates upon modern ears, is the repetitious bawling out of the Prince's name----Leopold!
+But perhaps the most obvious characteristic, unduly stressed by the lyricist despite the sense of excessive fawning which rather grates upon modern ears, is the repetitious bawling out of the Prince's name----Leopold!
 May his name move with the sun, dwell amongst the stars and shine famously within the borders on the province!
-This and the melismas on Grenzen----the very limits of his domain and----glänzen----his gleaming fame----push the expressions of homage past the limits of polite patronage.
+This, and the melismas on Grenzen----the very limits of his domain and----glänzen----his gleaming fame----all unite to push the expressions of homage past the limits of polite patronage.
 The aria is a splendidly invigorating one which can still be widely enjoyed today.
 Some listeners may, however, prefer to turn a blind eye (or ear) to the words.

 Even so, it is not easy to ignore those cumulative, obsequious ejaculations of the Prince's name!